 There are two flags which work in exactly the same way: (#1) says that only lowercase letters in the pattern match case-insensitively; uppercase letters in the pattern only match uppercase letters in the test string.
-This is a little like Emacs' behaviour when searching case insensitvely with the case-fold-search option variable set; if you type an uppercase character, it will look only for an uppercase character.
+This is a little like Emacs' behaviour when searching case insensitively with the case-fold-search option variable set; if you type an uppercase character, it will look only for an uppercase character.
 However, Emacs has the additional feature that from that point on the whole string becomes case-sensitive; zsh doesn't do that, the flag applies strictly character by character.

 The third flag is (#I), which turns case-insensitive matching off from that point on.
 You won't often need this, and you can get the same effect with grouping - unless you are applying the case-insensitive flag to multiple directories, since groups can't span more than one directory.
-So print (#i)/a\/b\/(#I)c\ is equivalent to print /[aA]\/[bB]\/c\ print (#i)~/.Z\ doesn't work.
-This is due to the order of expansions: filename expansion of the tilde happens before pattern matching is ever attempted, and the '~' isn't at the start where filename expansion needs to find it.
-It's interpreted as an empty string which doesn't match '/. $Z \star$ ', case-insensitively - in other words, it will match any empty string.
+So is equivalent to

+'''

+print (\#i)/a/b/(\#I)c

+'''

+'''

+print /[aA]/[bB]/c

+'''

 Note that case-insensitive searching only applies to characters not in a special pattern of some sort.
-In particular, ranges are not automatically made case-insensitive; instead of '(#i) [ab] \', you must use '[abAB] \'.
+In particular, ranges are not automatically made case-insensitive; instead of '(#i) [ab] \, you must use '[abAB] \.
 This may be unexpected, but it's consistent with how other flags, notably approximation, work.